David LeMire MW is a wine business professional with experience in retail, distribution, and brand management.

 Laura’s most recent appointment is as Prestige Development Manager with Gusbourne, the leading English wine estate.
 Her role as part of the management team sees her covering development both in UK and internationally.

-Sean Razee is one of only 230 wine professionals worldwide who have achieved the title of Master Sommelier.
+Sean Razee is one of only 236 wine professionals worldwide and one of the first 100 people in the United States to achieve the title of Master Sommelier.

-Sean's curiosity in wine was set in motion while studying food science for his under-graduate degree in college and through weekend trips to the Santa Barbera wine-country.
+Sean's curiosity in wine was set in motion while studying food science for his under-graduate degree and through weekend trips to California wine-country.
 Shortly before heading to U.C.
 Davis to pursue a graduate degree in wine-making, Sean was given the chance to run a wine and spirits program.
-This turned out to be a watershed moment in Sean's career which led him down the path toward becoming a Master Sommelier in 2008.
+This turned out to be a seminal moment in Sean's career which led him down the path toward becoming a Master Sommelier.

-Sean’s wine career began in 2002, and since then he has developed award-winning wine and spirits programs for The Ritz-Carlton, Wolfgang Puck, and has consulted on numerous beverage programs.
-Currently he is working as the Corporate Beverage Director for Vail Resorts, overseeing beverage programs at all 10 of the company’s domestic ski resorts.
-When not lecturing, conducting staff trainings, or working with aspiring students, Sean also works as one of the teaching and examining Masters for the Court of Master Sommeliers.
+Sean’s wine career began in 2002 and since then he has developed award-winning wine and spirits programs for The Ritz-Carlton and Wolfgang Puck, as well as consulted on numerous esteemed beverage programs.
+In a move away from the hotel and fine dining business, Sean assumed the role of Corporate Beverage Director for Vail Resorts, overseeing world-class beverage programs at all 11 of the company’s domestic ski resorts.
+More recently, he was tapped to build and manage Artisanal Fine Wine, a fine wine and craft spirits distribution company in Colorado where he currently serves as general manager.
+When not lecturing, conducting staff trainings, or working with aspiring students, Sean also works as an instructor and examiner for the Court of Master Sommeliers.

-Although he holds the industry's most prestigious academic titles, Sean maintains a down-to-earth approach to wine and food, and believes strongly in removing the formality and pretence surrounding wine.
+Although he holds the industry's most prestigious titles, Sean maintains a down-to-earth approach to his craft, and believes strongly in removing the formality and pretence surrounding wine.
 Striving to become a "highly-acclaimed" home chef, Sean spends much of his free-time cooking, exploring exotic markets, and working on innovative food and wine combinations.

 In the 1990s Rod began to research the history of wine.
 He published A Short History of Wine (UK: Penguin, 2000; US: HarperCollins, 2001; six translations), and began to write for the wine media.
 He has published in Vines Magazine (Canada), Wine Spectator (US), and The World of Fine Wine (UK), on GuildSommm.com (US), and elsewhere.
-He wrote a weekly wine column for the main Ottawa daily newspaper for 15 years, and writes wine features for NUVO, Canada’s leading luxury lifestyle magazine.
-He also produces a monthly e-newsletter where he reviews new wines in the LCBO, Ontario’s liquor retailing system.
+He wrote a weekly wine column for the main Ottawa daily newspaper for 15 years, and writes the wine features for NUVO, Canada’s leading luxury lifestyle magazine.

 A trained Chemist, Sofia went on to study in France, receiving degrees in Oenology and Wine Tasting from the University of Bordeaux.
 She has worked harvests for Château Magdelaine, Premier Grand Cru Classé de St Emilion and Domaine Hatzimichalis in Greece.
 In 1998 Sofia was hired by the Greek Wine Federation where she worked for the promotion of Greek wine at home and abroad, Greek wine legislation, the creation of educational programs for the wine sector and organization of intra-national activities between European winemaking countries.
 In 2003 Sofia founded All About Greek Wine (AAGW) the first company to create and manage a national promotional campaign for Greek wine in North America.
 AAGW now manages the Greek Wine Bureau in North America which organizes the promotional activities for New Wines of Greece on behalf of the National Inter-Professional Organization of Vine and Wine.
 In addition AAGW coordinates the promotional campaign for Wines from Santorini in the US.
 Sofia continues to consult for the Greek Wine Federation and participates in national advisory committees for the promotion of Greek wines.